apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: SkyWalking graduated as Apache Top Level Project
+    content: Apache board approved SkyWalking graduated as TLP at April 17th 2019.
+    time: April 17th 2019
+  - header: Welcome Yuguang Zhao as a new committer
+    content: Based on his continuous contributions, he has been accepted as a new committer.
+    time: April 15th, 2019
   - header: Transfer Docker Images to Apache Official Repository
     content: According to Apache Software Foundation branding policy all docker images of Apache Skywalking should be transferred from skywalking to apache.
     time: Feb 17th, 2019
   - header: 6.0.0-GA release
     content: Bug fixed.
 Stable version for v6 core.
     time: Jan 29th, 2019
-  - header: Welcome Jinlin Fu as a new committer.
-    content: Jinlin Fu has contributed 4 new plugins, including gson, activemq, rabbitmq and canal.
-The SkyWalking PPMC based on these, promote him as new committer.
-Welcome on board.
-    time: Jan.
-10th, 2019
-  - header: 6.0.0-beta release
-    content: Bug fixed.
-New storage options.
-More java agent plugins, including Spring 5 MVC and webflux.
-    time: Dec 25th, 2018
 ---